cxj/cxj.github.io/_posts/2015-06-25-apache-php-postgres.md

 We wanted to better secure our database, and have fewer passwords floating around in files and active applications.

-The Postgres API library (written in C, `libpq`) provides several methods of doing authentication which are helpful in improving security.
+The Postgres API library (`libpq`, written in C) provides several methods of doing authentication which are helpful in improving security.
 We evaluated two of these.